bhumphrey0x20/CarND-MPC-Project/README.md

 #### Model Predictive Control with Latency
 Following the Slack discussion [here]("https://carnd.slack.com/archives/C54DV4BK6/p1538209080000100"), a latency of 100 milliseconds was handled by calculating a new state vector for time = t+1, using the kinematic equations disscussed in Lesson 18 [main.cpp, lines 135-160].
 The new state vector was then passed to the MPC.
 During the first new state vector calculations, the initial values of the control inputs- steering angle (`delta_1`) and acceleration (`a_1`)- were set to 0.
 Afterwards, the control input values returned from the MPC were stored and used in the kinematic equations during the next callback loop, to calculate the next state: basically, solving control inputs for a time, one step into the future [main.cpp, lines 166-167].

-Staying consistent with the `dt` value in the MPC and the 100 millisecond latency, a time step `dt` of 0.1 seconds was used as a "delta t" in the kinematic equations [main.cpp, lines 19, 150-155].
+Staying consistent with the `dt` value in the MPC a time step `dt` of 0.15 seconds was used as a "delta t" in the kinematic equations [main.cpp, lines 19, 150-155].

 ### Simulation
 The videos show the vehicle controled by the MPC using reference velocities of 40 mph, 50 mph, and 60 mph.
 Speeds near 40 and 50 mph were the most stable.
 At speeds of around 60 mph instabilities were intermittant (not shown in video), especially for distances beyond a single lap.